mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 There are plenty
 of other mixin classes.
-In fact,
-most of Django's built-in class-based views are constructed by composing various mixin classes together.
+Most of Django's built-in class-based views are constructed by composing various mixin classes together.
-If you'd like to see how they are constructed, check out {{< extlink "https://ccbv.co.uk/" "Classy Class-Based Views" >}}
-which is a site showing the built-in CBVs along with the mixins and attributes available to those classes.
+If you'd like to see how they are constructed, check out {{< extlink "https://ccbv.co.uk/" "Classy Class-Based Views" >}}, a site showing the built-in CBVs and the mixins and attributes available to those classes.

 ## Summary